 Four group sessions

-Groups will spend four two-hour sessions working together to understand their buildings and think about the future.
-One person will need to facilitate the group using our materials – training for this will be provided!
+Groups will spend four two-hour sessions working together to understand their buildings and think about the future, with one group member facilitating using schedules we provide.
 Our materials will teach you some very basic concepts about heating, ventilation, and energy efficiency, but just as importantly, it will help you understand what is practical and possible, and give you the time to come to agreement about what you want to achieve.
 Here are some of the questions you will think about during the sessions:

 One volunteer engineer

-Each group will need one volunteer engineer to take them through some essential concepts and and activities that apply them to their buildings.
+We recommend every group think whether they can find a volunteer engineer to participate in their groups.
 Engineers know many useful things not just about heat transfer, but also about health and safety and managing complex projects.
 They are good people to know!
 We will ask you to think whether you know anyone from your local community who would be willing to help you, but we can also try to find one for you.
+The schedules include having the engineer lead some slots.
+If you don’t have an engineer, don’t worry – you can still do the programme, and we’ll do our best to support you through it.

 We are very grateful to Engineers Without Borders UK for their assistance in finding volunteer engineers for the programme.
 If you are an engineer and want to volunteer, please get it touch!
 We’ll be happy to help you look for a group in your local area.